BrentWeiffenbach/Grace/README.md

 ## Known Issues
-* Yolo_final_check / donecb is being called twice after reaching an object
+* Yolo_detect is going to need changes for navigation after the modifications for grasping

 * A known bug is that `/opt/ros/melodic/include/gmapping/gridfastslam/gridslamprocessor.hxx` floods the console without the ability to disable.
   * Fixed by moving movebase to a different launch file